olivierfriard/raspberry_time-lapse_coordinator/README.rst

 ---------------------------------

-The Python scripts in the src/worker directory (bluetooth_worker.py and config.py) must be copied on the Raspberry Pi devices.
+The Python scripts in the src/worker directory (bluetooth_worker.py, config.py and start_bluetooth_worker.bash) must be copied on the Raspberry Pi devices.
-You can create the ~/home/pi/projects/time_lapse~ directory and copy these scripts into.
+You can create the /home/pi/projects/time_lapse directory and copy these scripts into.